macbeff/Finding-Square-Roots/README.md

 # Finding-Square-Roots
-This code will find the square root of any number
+This code will find or estimate the square root of any number